stenzek/duckstation/README.md

 Download link: https://github.com/stenzek/duckstation/releases/download/latest/duckstation-android-aarch64.apk

 The main limitations are:
- - No controller support, only on-screen controls.
- - User directory is currently hardcoded to `/sdcard/duckstation`.
+ - User directory is currently hardcoded to `<external storage path>/duckstation`.
+This is usually `/storage/emulated/0` or `/sdcard`'.
 So BIOS files go in `/sdcard/duckstation/bios`.
  - Lack of options in menu when emulator is running.
  - Performance is currently lower than the desktop x86_64 counterpart.